SDSURocketProject/Git-Workshop/INSTRUCTIONS.md

 If you are editing files that someone else may have edited, be sure to pull before you push, to avoid merge conflicts on the remote server.

-## Creating a Pull Request
+## Creating a Merge Request

 You're now done with the commandline portion of the activity.

-To create a pull request, follow these steps on the GitLab Website:
+To create a merge request, follow these steps on the GitLab Website:

 1. Click the "Merge Requests" button on the left side
 2. Click the "New Merge Request" button on the upper right